ansys/pyprimemesh/doc/source/user_guide/automesh.rst

 =============================

-This code shows how to initialize the :class:`AutoMeshParams<ansys.meshing.prime.AutoMeshParams>` class and generate the volume mesh on meshed topofaces:
+This code shows how to initialize the :class:`AutoMeshParams<ansys.meshing.prime.AutoMeshParams>` class and generate the volume mesh on meshed TopoFaces:

 .. code-block:: python